occiware/occiware-ozwillo/connector-analytics/README.md

 sudo dpkg -i Binaires\ VirtualBox/Ubuntu\ 14.04/virtualbox-5.0_5.0.18-106667-Ubuntu-trusty_amd64.deb
 ```

-Download the right version of OCCIware Studio :
+Download the right version of OCCIware Studio (the checkout to the commit shouldn't be needed : it is just in case harmful modifications would have been made to the Occi-Studio) :

 ``` bash
 git clone git@github.com:occiware/ecore.git